josipbrcina/react-minimalistic-use-form/README.md

 for you.
 Optionally `validateOnInput (boolean)` or `validateOnSubmit (boolean)` can be configured.

 In first case, on user input, useForm will automatically validate that field, update `errors` object properly and it will toggle error className to input field.
-To provide best user experience once input field is blurred, useForm onBlur eventHandler will set className `is-dirty` (default value can be configured) and it will trigger input validation.
+To provide the best user experience once input field is blurred, useForm onBlur eventHandler will set className `is-dirty` (default value can be configured) and it will trigger input validation.
 If field has validity: `false` an error className `has-error` (default value, can be configured) will be attached to input field.
 As soon as field validity is valid, error class is removed from the field.